-This excerpt is from Desert Song, Rivera Sun’s newest novel.
-You can get a copy by supporting the Community Publishing Campaign.
+This excerpt is from Desert Song by Rivera Sun.
+You can get a copy here.
 Thank you!

 A stunning view spread before them.
 The city’s dwellings ended abruptly at a chest-high stone wall.
 Cliffs plummeted down a hundred feet to a narrow lake fed by the river that cascaded over the precipice in a thunderous waterfall.
 A strip of green meadow followed the lakeside.
 Beyond that, a sea of white sand dunes rose and fell to the western horizon.
 Ari Ara and Emir leaned over the stone wall that ran the length of the cliffs.
 At the bottom were the horses.

 Chestnut, roan, dappled grey, shining blacks: they dotted the green meadow as far as the eye could see.
 Fillies and colts gamboled beside nursing mares.
 A pair of stallions raced along the edge of the white sands.
 Untethered, fenceless, they grazed on the grass and gathered by the edge of the lake, magnificent, tall, and proud.

 “Do all these horses belong to people in the city?”
 Ari Ara stammered, awestruck by the sheer number of animals.